cloudylogic/testclsrest/README.md

     reels - Returns information about demo reels including a streaming URL. our-work - Returns information about select video projects that showcase the company.

-So, for example, to test the demo reel API, you would run:
+So, for example, to test the reels API, you would run:

     python testCLSrest.py http://api.cloudylogic.com reels
     python testCLSrest.py . reels

 The first line would run the request against the live server, and the second one would run it against your local server.

+That's about it, there's not a lot to this script, at least right now.
+I may be developing some additional test scripts in other languages, and if so, they will become part of this same repository.

 #### Additional Information

-Talk about looking at the source code for additional information.
-Talk about reviewing the Javascript for the [api.cloudylogic.com] root page Talk about reviewing the test code written in Python Talk about reviewing the test code written in Java Talk about reviewing client code for Python, Java, Kotlin, Javascript and Swift

-#### Self Correcting

-blah, blah, blah
+For additional information, take a look at the comments in the source code!
+I tried to add plenty of useful comments in there to help you understand the app.

+Of course you may also want to take a look at the repository for the CLS REST API server code, which is located here (TODO: LINK) on GitHub.
+It is written in PHP, so you'll need at least a basic understanding of that in order to decipher it.
+I've also added lots of comments to it as well, so you might find answers to some of your questions by reviewing that.
+The README.md file that's part of that repository also provides plenty of documentation on the API.

 #### Summary